hnagib/WodUp-Scraper/README.md

 <img width="600" height="360" src="https://github.com/hnagib/WodUp-Scraper/blob/master/img/back-squat-example.png">

-Currently the scraper sources strength workout data from user movement pages. i.e. `https://www.wodup.com/{user}/movements/{movement}`.
+The scraper sources strength workout data from user movement pages:`https://www.wodup.com/{user}/movements/{movement}`.
 This might not be the cleanest place to scrape the data from.
 I have not explored options for scraping from individual workout pages yet.

 Here is an example of how to pull deadlift logs:
 ```python